josh-wong/josh-wong.github.io/includes/glossary.md

 *[documentation]: Any communicable material that is used to describe, explain or instruct regarding some attributes of an object, system or procedure
 *[Hello, World]: A phrase used to illustrate a language's basic syntax when programming *[Internet of Thing]: Devices with sensors, processors, software, and other technologies that connect and exchange data with other devices and systems over networks
-*[KM]: A collection of methods relating to creating, sharing, using, and managing the knowledge and information of an organization
+*[Josh]: A technical writer and knowledge management specialist living and working in Tokyo🗼🗾 *[KM]: A collection of methods relating to creating, sharing, using, and managing the knowledge and information of an organization
 *[knowledge management]: A collection of methods relating to creating, sharing, using, and managing the knowledge and information of an organization
 *[node]: A point of connection in a communication network